-Our accounts of our beliefs about P6 and P7 appeal to scientific theories.
+Our accounts of our beliefs about P6 and P7 appeal to scientific theories, distillations of our best, most secure beliefs about the world.

-The last four all present difficulties for empiricists, who may even deny them.
+P4 - P7 all present difficulties for empiricists, who may even deny them.

 Consider mathematical claims like P4.